NYPL/digarch/transfers/using-tableaus.md

 These are instrucitons on how to connect drive using either the Tableau [forensic bridges]({% link tools/ultrakit.md %}) or [write blockers]({% link tools/ultrabay.md %}).

 ## Connect cables
+### Power cables
 * Connect the power supply to the forensic bridge.
-  * Device cables are available in the yellow case or labeled plastic drawers on the bakers rack.
+  - Device cables are available in the yellow case or labeled plastic drawers on the bakers rack.
+* Connect the device to power.
-* Connect devices with external power as usual.
+  - Connect devices with external power as usual.
-* Connect uncased internal devices to power through the forensic bridge with a 3M drive power cable or a Molex to 3M drive power cable.
+  - Connect uncased internal devices to power through the forensic bridge with a 3M drive power cable or a Molex to 3M drive power cable.

+### Host computer cables
+* Connect the forensic bridge to the host computer via Firewire or USB.

-### IDE
+### IDE device cables

 * Connect the blue Host side of an IDE cable to the forensic bridge.
 Connect the black side to the device.